acryptos/docs.acryptos.com/acryptos-vaults.md

 Find out more about [AMM and Liquidity Provider](https://academy.binance.com/en/articles/what-is-an-automated-market-maker-amm).
 Find out more about [APY vs APR](https://academy.binance.com/en/ask/questions/apy-and-apr)

-## ACS and ACSI Vaults
+## ACS and ACSI Vault

-These are the vaults for our native/governance tokens, which receive a [good share of the ongoing token emissions, and most of the protocol fees are used to buy ACS/ACSI to distribute ](fees.md)in these Vaults.
+ACS Vault and ACSI Vault are vaults for our native/governance tokens, which receive a [good share of the ongoing token emissions, and most of the protocol fees are used to buy ACS/ACSI to distribute ](fees.md)in these Vaults.

 ## Venus Vaults

 These Vaults stake recursively on Venus at ~3.67X leverage, farms XVS and swaps it for more of the staked token.

-Users may notice the value of their holdings in the Vault **slowly decreasing on each block**.
+At start,users may notice the value of their holdings in the Vault **slowly decreasing on each block**.

-This is normal as the balance of the Vault is calculated as total supplied less total borrowed, and the borrow APY is higher.
+This is normal because we are using leverage on Venus, and the borrow amount increases faster than the supply amount.
-The XVS earned is not included.
+Also the value of the farmed XVS is not included at start.

-The balance will increase after each harvest.
+The balance will increase once XVS is included (after each harvest of the Vault).

 ## CAKE Vault